 UserMessagingPlatform.showPrivacyOptionsForm(activity, onConsentFormDismissedListener)

-Request ads
+Request ads with user consent

 canRequestAds()

-places to check while gathering consent:
+Listed are the following places to check if you can request ads while gathering consent:

 - Immediately after you have called